Jan-000/Jan-000/README.md

 Hi, my name is Jan.
 Previously, I´ve been working as an architect, but now I am switching to IT.
-I am currently learning JavaScript (Ironhack bootcamp till March 2022).
+I am currently learning JavaScript (Ironhack Web-Dev bootcamp until March 2022).
-In the freetime, I practice watersports.
+Meanwhile, water is my passion (as such, but also for sport).

 <!---